goutham-1902/Modern-Data-Warehouse-with-Medallion-Architecture/README.md

 This project demonstrates how to build a modern, cloud-ready data warehouse using **SQL Server hosted in Docker**, modeled around the **Medallion Architecture (Bronze, Silver, Gold layers)**.
 It simulates a business use case by consolidating sales data from two systems --- ERP and CRM --- delivered as CSV files.
 The pipeline transforms raw data into analytical insights through dimensional modeling and structured ETL workflows.

-This setup is ideal for developers, data engineers, or analysts looking to understand the complete lifecycle of enterprise data management using open technologies.

 * * * * *

 Architecture